Reclaim forgotten cash

 Yes.
 When using any of these searches, you'll be asked whether the claim is for an account of yours and, if not, the name of the account holder.
 At the point when this information is passed on to the account/investment provider, it will then contact you to confirm your identity, and work through ensuring the cash gets to the right person.

-Ensure that a deceased relative's account is actually 'lost' before using the claim routes above.
-If you know the account details and which bank or provider it is with, then contact them in the first instance to track the account down.
+Make sure that a deceased relative's account is actually 'lost' before using the claim routes above.
+If you know the account details and the bank or provider, then contact it in the first instance to track the account down.

 The process varies from case to case – and will to some extent depend on whether there was a will and if the original estate was administered via a grant of probate.
 Depending on the value of what's found, and assuming there aren't any huge family rifts over who is entitled to the cash, this should go smoothly.
 Bigger reclaims could be more complex to sort out, but obviously the reward is higher too.

-For more help on organising the finances of a deceased loved one, see our Probate guide.
+For more help on organising the finances of a deceased loved one, see our Guide to probate.

 MSE weekly email